 Over the course of their Lower School academic experience, students are given the tools and resources to become responsible, fluent, respectful and effective digital citizens.

-The Lower School art program also takes an interdisciplinary approach - weaving in concepts from science, language arts, social studies, mathematics and engineering into their projects.
-Global and cultural learning are also incorporated into our students' art experiences as they are introduced to the work of many artists and cultures.
-Throughout the art curriculum, students are introduced to the works of influential artists and movements including, but not limited to, Vincent Van Gogh, Claude Monet, Piet Mondrian, and Henri Matisse.
-Through this approach, students gain a deeper understanding and appreciation of the historical and social contexts of art and are able to extract meaning and context into their own work.
+The Lower School art program takes an interdisciplinary approach - weaving in concepts from science, language arts, social studies, mathematics, and engineering into projects.
+Global and cultural learning are incorporated into our students' art experiences through the use of mentor works of art from an array of artists and cultures.
+Throughout the art curriculum, students are introduced to the works of influential artists and movements, including Vincent Van Gogh, Claude Monet, Piet Mondrian, and Henri Matisse.
+Through this approach, students gain a deep understanding and appreciation of the historical and social contexts of art and are able to extract meaning and context into their own work.

-Music is an essential part of the Quarry Lane Lower School experience and is offered to all of our Lower School students.
-Students experience the world through music as they learn about different music genres, cultures and artists, and how to create music themselves.
-Students begin their exploration through listening, singing and movement.
-Beginning in first grade, each student learns to play the violin and as students advance through our program, other instruments, including the ukulele and recorder are introduced.
-The Lower School music program culminates in the fifth grade with students participating in the wind band, where they select and learn a wind instrument of their choice.
+Music is an essential part of The Quarry Lane School experience and is offered to all Lower School students.
+Students experience the world through music, as they learn about different music genres, cultures and artists, and how to create their own music.
+Students begin their exploration through listening, singing, and movement.
+Beginning in second grade, each student learns to play the violin and as students advance through our program, other instruments, including the ukulele and recorder, are introduced.
+The Lower School music program culminates in the fifth grade with students participating in the band, where they select and learn an instrument of their choice.

 During the year, students have the opportunity to showcase their learning at select performances, including our annual Lower School musicals.
 Through these performances, students build self-confidence and learn important cooperation and communication skills.

-We begin our world languages program in our Lower School because we believe that learning languages during a child's early years builds better language proficiency, as well as expands our students' global learning.
+The world languages program begins in our Lower School because we believe that learning languages in the early years builds better language proficiency and expands our students' global learning.
 Quarry Lane's engaging world languages curriculum includes the use of songs, games, and hands-on projects.
-Throughout the curriculum, students are assessed for their oral language proficiency and as they progress through the program, an emphasis is also placed on reading, writing, and grammar.
-Our world language curriculum is further enriched by teaching students about the culture, history and traditions of people and countries that speak the language, expanding their global knowledge and appreciation.
+Throughout the curriculum, students are assessed for their oral language proficiency while an emphasis is also placed on reading, writing, and grammar.
+Additionally, we teach students about the culture, history, and traditions of the people and countries that speak the language, expanding their global knowledge and appreciation.

-The world language curriculum also takes an interdisciplinary approach that reinforces topics and concepts covered in other subjects.
+The world language curriculum takes an interdisciplinary approach that reinforces topics and concepts covered in other subjects.
 For example, students learning about flora and fauna of a region in science will learn related terminology in their world language class.
-We believe this approach affords a deeper and more meaningful learning experience for our students.
+We believe this approach affords a deeper and more meaningful learning experiences.

 At Quarry Lane, we believe that physical fitness and activity are essential components to our students' success and overall well-being.
-The Lower School physical education program offers students an opportunity to build and improve their athletic skills and physical health as well as gain valuable cognitive, emotional, and social skills, such as teamwork, collaboration, and sportsmanship.
+The Lower School physical education program strategically builds students' physical skills as well as provides valuable cognitive, emotional, and social skills, such as teamwork, collaboration, and sportsmanship.
 Utilizing Quarry Lane's gymnasium and outdoor playing field, students are introduced to a wide variety of individual and team sports.
 They learn important concepts and skills to improve their personal health and wellness.